Super Rugby Aotearoa: Crusaders coach Scott Robertson hopes to overcome 'huge' injuries ahead of Hurricanes clash

 The Crusaders are currently five points clear of second-placed Blues at the top with a game in hand, and could even mathematically clinch the title as early as next week.

-However, the ever-focussed Robertson was determined not be complacent despite their position in the ladder.
+However, the ever-focused Robertson was determined not be complacent despite their position in the ladder.

 "We're looking at it probably a bit differently than how many points we need.
 Obviously there's a lot on all these games – a lot of history and records.
 For us it's exciting.
 Each week feels like a final.

+The Hurricanes will be without All Blacks hooker Dane Coles for the clash due to a back injury, with Asafo Aumua taking his place, while Wes Goosen comes in for Kobus van Wyk in the 14 jersey.

-15 Will Jordan, 14 Sevu Reece, 13 Fetuli Paea, 12 Jack Goodhue, 11 George Bridge, 10 Richie Mo'unga, 9 Bryn Hall, 8 Whetukamokamo Douglas, 7 Tom Christie, 6 Tom Sanders, 5 Mitchell Dunshea, 4 Samuel Whitelock, 3 Michael Alaalatoa, 2 Codie Taylor, 1 Joe Moody.
+Crusaders: Will Jordan, Sevu Reece, Fetuli Paea, Jack Goodhue, George Bridge, Richie Mo'unga, Bryn Hall, Whetukamokamo Douglas, Tom Christie, Tom Sanders, Mitchell Dunshea, Samuel Whitelock, Michael Alaalatoa, Codie Taylor (c), Joe Moody